jacomyma/mapping-controversies/_pages/tuto-1-4.md

 ---
 permalink: /1.4/
 layout: single
 title: 1.4.
-A small-multiple with words
+A time of words
 ---

-**Duration: 30 min**
+**Duration: 20 min**

 [
 	![Overview tuto 1.4](../assets/images/1-4.jpg)
 ](../assets/images/1-4.jpg)

 **Goals**
-* Make a *dashboard* with Tableau
+* Make a timeline of *words* occurring in old versions of text
-* Activate your knowledge with a new situation
+* Make a easy to *explore the source* directly from Tableau

 # Data